FlexYourBrain/CleanGameAssetExporter/README.md

 ![](/docs/Addon_search.png)

 Alternatively you can download a github release and install in blender from disk option.
-There is a legacy release version that may work in older versions of blender pre 4.2.
+Legacy release version may work with older versions of blender pre 4.2.
 The current legacy version was tested using blender 3.1.2

 ## How to use: